Skip to content

 » READ MORE: Tyrese Maxey, Sixers are struggling, but don’t plan to stay in funk: ‘It’s still the same mission’

-Leonard sat out back-to-back games and other occasional games to get the proper rest while recovering from a nagging quadriceps injury that limited him to nine games during the 2017-18 season with a San Antonio Spurs.
+Leonard sat out back-to-back games and other occasional games to get the proper rest while recovering from a nagging quadriceps injury that limited him to nine games during the 2017-18 season with the San Antonio Spurs.
 The Raptors load management plan worked and led them to their lone title.

 The small forward averaged 30.5 points, 9.1 rebounds, and 3.9 assists in 24 games during the 2019 postseason.
 He was named Finals MVP for the second time in his career.

-“I think there’s a little bit [of similarity],” said Nurse, who’s in second season of coaching the Sixers.
+“I think there’s a little bit [of similarity],” said Nurse, who’s in his second season coaching the Sixers.
 “I think with Kawhi, it was a little different.
 I don’t think we knew leading into Game 1 where he was going to be at all because he hadn’t played in so long.

 “He obviously was ready.
 He had a great training camp and we knew he was ready to go. … But I think we were not going to play back to backs until December, if I remember, was our initial plan.”